 Owners should know their pet’s behavior well.
 If your furry friend has a habit of getting infections, a dietary change should be your first order of business.
 There are special diets that can help prevent UTIs.
 Of course, we always advise that you consult with your vet before changing or adding things to your pet’s diet.

 You should avoid buying dog food containing high levels of hormones, animal by-products, pesticides, chemical fertilizers, and GMOs.
-To be on the safe side, look for organic dog food.
+To be on the safe side, look for organic dog food and organic treats with beneficial ingredients.
 Any reputable organic food brand will avoid those unhealthy ingredients and practices, providing your dog with better nutrition.

 Cleanliness & Grooming

 A good hygiene regimen is essential for protecting your dog against UTIs.
 Bacterial buildups near the urethra often cause these infections.
 Make sure to bathe your dog regularly, every 1-2 weeks, and be sure to wash around their genital area.
+Also, be sure to choose a natural shampoo with beneficial ingredients that help nourish the skin and coat.
 Owners should inspect their dogs after any outings to check that they stay clean.